Does the Will of the People Actually Exist? Judicial Deference to Whom?

 Location: Antonin Scalia Law School

-Join the Liberty & Law Center and the Institute for Justice for a thought-provoking conference to explore the questions: Does the “Will of the People” exist, and if so, to what extent?
+The Liberty & Law Center and the Institute for Justice hosted a thought-provoking conference to explore the questions: Does the “Will of the People” exist, and if so, to what extent?
 And what does the answer to this question infer about judicial deference to the political branches on questions of constitutionality?
-Register today!

 Discussion Over Division with the Public Discourse Initiative @ William and Mary Law School